ramonrietdijk/livewire-tables/docs/getting-started/example.md

 See the example below for a blog table with a relation to the category, author and company.

-If you wish to see a more complex example in action, open de [demo](https://livewire-tables.ramonrietdijk.nl)!
+If you wish to see an example in action, open de [demo](https://livewire-tables.ramonrietdijk.nl)!

 ```php
 <?php